DaoCloud/DaoCloud-docs/docs/en/docs/blogs/amamba.md

 - Fully automatic application deployment, how to make the release of new functions controllable, predictable, and reversible?

 In the face of such challenges, DCE 5.0 is based on cloud-native technologies such as Kubernetes.
 The application workbench came into being, integrating DaoCloud DevOps practice and the cutting-edge research and development concepts of the cloud-native community.
-Establish a set of automated development, operation and maintenance integrated environment for enterprises from source code construction to continuous deployment of applications, and can cover the full life cycle management of all forms of cloud-native applications.
+Establish a set of automated development, operation and maintenance integrated environment for enterprises from source code construction to continuous deployment of applications, and can cover the full lifecycle management of all forms of cloud-native applications.
 Help enterprises shorten the R&D cycle and improve application delivery efficiency.

 ## Graphical user interaction

 In the digital economy era, cloud-native applications have become a must for digital transformation of enterprises.
-Therefore, the application workbench is application-centric and based on the DevOps concept to solve the entire life cycle of cloud-native application development, automated delivery, and operation and maintenance.
+Therefore, the application workbench is application-centric and based on the DevOps concept to solve the entire lifecycle of cloud-native application development, automated delivery, and operation and maintenance.
 Lower the threshold of cloud-native enterprise applications and increase the frequency of application delivery.
 The application workbench involves: hierarchical multi-tenant resources, cloud-native applications, pipeline CI/CD pipeline, GitOps, progressive delivery and other modules.

 There are three main stages in the user's use process: **development stage, delivery stage, operation and maintenance stage. **